codybb/odin-recipes/README.md

 # odin-recipes
-First attempt at a project with some favorite recipes!
+First attempt at the recipe project!